EloisaElias/Elo_portfolio/README.md

   	Dataset: The International Standard Book Number (ISBN) & Congress dataset

-  	The fun part: In process
+  	The fun part: Visualizing High Dimensional Data
 ###32_Dimentionality_Reduction
   	Summary: Principal Component Analysis is a factorization of a real or complex matrix.
   	Goal: Apply PCA